Arno Anthoni

-Arno Kalervo Anthoni (11 August 1900 – 9 August 1961) was a Finnish lawyer who was the director of the Finnish State Police Valpo in 1941–1944.
+Arno Kalervo Anthoni (11 August 1900 – 9 August 1961) was a Finnish lawyer who was director of the Finnish State Police (Valpo) in 1941–1944.
 He was openly antisemitic and pro-Nazi, having close relations to the German Sicherheitspolizei.
-Anthoni and the Minister of Interior Toivo Horelli were responsible for the deportation of 135 German refugees, including 12 Jews, Finland handed over to the Nazis in 1941–1943.
+Anthoni and the Minister of Interior Toivo Horelli were responsible for the deportation of 135 German refugees, including 12 Jews, from Finland to Nazi Germany in 1941–1943.

 Career

 Early years

-Anthoni was born to the family of the lawyer Väinö Ossian Anthoni (1868–1933).
-After graduating the University of Helsinki in 1927, Anthoni worked as a lensmann (Finnish: ″nimismies″) in the Kymenlaakso region.
-In 1933, he was appointed the police director of the Uusimaa Province.
+Anthoni was born in Karjalohja to the family of the lawyer Väinö Ossian Anthoni (1868–1933).
+After graduating with a Master of Laws degree from the University of Helsinki in 1927, Anthoni worked as a lensmann (Finnish: nimismies) in the Kymenlaakso region.
+In 1933, he was appointed police director of Uusimaa Province.

 Wartime

 In February 1941, Anthoni became the director of the State Police.
-As Finland joined the war in June 1941, Germany started pressing the Finnish government to deport the refugees who had fled to Finland after the 1938 Anschluss.
+As Finland joined World War II on the side of Germany with the outbreak of the Continuation War in June 1941, Germany started pressing the Finnish government to deport German refugees who had fled to Finland after 1938.

-In April 1942, Anthoni visited Berlin where he discussed with Heinrich Müller, Friedrich Panzinger and Adolf Eichmann over the ″Final Solution″ plan concerning the Jews of Finland.
-Gestapo asked them to be handed over to the German authorities, which Anthoni reacted positively.
-He made a verbal agreement on expelling all German refugees Finland saw as ″unwanted element″.
-The agreement also included Russian POWs of Jewish origin.
+In April 1942, Anthoni visited Berlin where he met Heinrich Müller, Friedrich Panzinger and Adolf Eichmann to discuss the "Final Solution" concerning the Jews of Finland.
+The Gestapo asked them to be handed over to the German authorities, to which Anthoni reacted positively.
+He made a verbal agreement to expel all German refugees Finland saw as an "unwanted element".
+The agreement also included Soviet POWs of Jewish origin.

-Although the Finnish government refused transferring its own Jewish citizens, Anthoni's trip caused a mass deportation of ″disagreeable aliens″ in June 1942.
+Although the Finnish government refused transferring its own Jewish citizens, Anthoni's trip caused a mass deportation of "disagreeable aliens" in June 1942.
 Among the deported were two German-born Jews.
 The matter was also discussed on Heinrich Himmler's visit to Finland in the late summer of 1942.
-The Minister of Interior Toivo Horelli and Anthony soon made a classified decision on the deportation of 27 refugees, of whom 8 were Jews.
-On 8 November 1942, the deported were shipped to the Estonian capital Tallinn and handed over to the Gestapo.
+The Minister of Interior Toivo Horelli and Anthoni soon made a classified decision on the deportation of 27 refugees, of whom 8 were Jews.
+On 8 November 1942, the deported were shipped to Tallinn in German-occupied Estonia and handed over to the Gestapo.
 According to the documents found in the Estonian state archives, the Jews were killed just two days later.
-The intention was to deport all Jewish refugees but the plan was revealed.
-After the intervention of the Social Democratic cabinet members Väinö Tanner and K.-A. Fagerholm the deportations were stopped.
+The intention was to deport all Jewish refugees, but knowledge of the plan soon spread.
+After the intervention of the Social Democratic cabinet members Väinö Tanner and K.-A. Fagerholm, further deportations were stopped.

 In late 1942, Anthoni asked Horelli to make a requisition for awarding the SS commander Martin Sandberger with the Order of the White Rose of Finland.
 Sandberger was the commander of the Sicherheitspolizei and Sicherheitsdienst in Estonia.